playbenny/benny_manual/docs/blockipedia.md

 - MUST BE ALL ROUTED FROM THIS BLOCK INTO A mixer.bus BLOCK.

 - IMPORTANT this block needs airwindows totape6 to do anything at all. also the non-linear summing will only work if you have the airwindows console 7 vsts (console7channel64, console7cascade64, console7buss64) installed, without them it defaults to normal digital summing.

+### mixer.stereo.thermal
+- stereo mixer channel using the multi-convolution recordings of a british tube eq that are also in the fx.thermal.eq block.

+- in mid side mode there are separate controls for the side channel. cutting the bass in the sides and boosting and saturating the top is a good 'vinyl simulation'

+- (aside: on a record player the L R channels are the sides of the groove, at 45 degrees. up and down therefore is the center channel, side-to-side is the side channel. the latter has much less headroom before saturation than the former. this, combined with the RIAA bias curve means that the side channel high frequencies get gently saturated, giving a pleasant fizzy width.)

+- Like the other mixer blocks this uses airwindows console7 for nice summing and drive.

+- MUST BE ALL ROUTED FROM THIS BLOCK INTO A mixer.bus BLOCK.

+- IMPORTANT the non-linear summing will only work if you have the airwindows console 7 vsts (console7channel64, console7cascade64, console7buss64) installed, without them it defaults to normal digital summing.